 - 12. Avoid intake of new toxins.
 These could include things like pesticide residues on foods, GMO foods, residues from plastic containers, and conventional perfumes.
 Many of these contain xenoestrogens – foreign substances that act like estrogen in the body.
 We tend to get too much of these, throwing our estrogen and testosterone levels out of balance.

 - 13. For guys: don’t burn your balls.
 Hot baths and tight rock’n’roll pants can kill your “swimmers.”
 Give the junior some air…

-- 14. Eat pine pollen.
-It may be the best superfood ever to serve this purpose.
+- 15. Eat pine pollen.
+It may be the best superfood ever to serve this purpose, especially as an extract